Krillh/Airzlinshire/Majik/Elements/Dark Majik.md

 ## Military Effectiveness
 Dark majik often serves as support or defense in combat, keeping food cold, reducing outgoing torch light to keep hidden, and destroying lasers.
 But there are offensive uses like giving enemies hypothermia, and freezing weapons or supplies (or people).
 Dark majik somewhat is less common than [[Light Majik]] in combat, but is still fairly common.
 ## Daily Use
-Dark majik is useful in people's day-to-day lives
+Dark majik is useful in people's day-to-day lives with things like:
+- keeping food cold
+- cooling off in the heat
+- ...